ahallrq/dvb-t-newcastle-aus/README.md

 ### Important Notes

-  * These files were generated from the Mt Sugerloaf omnidirectional transmitter site and as a result may have different frequencies or program ids if you receive your signals from one of the many directional transmitters in the Hunter area (such as Munibung Hill and Charlestown).
+  * These files were generated from the Mt Sugarloaf omnidirectional transmitter site and as a result may have different frequencies or program ids if you receive your signals from one of the many directional transmitters in the Hunter area (such as Munibung Hill and Charlestown).

-      * Mt Sugerloaf transmitter info can be found [here](https://ozdigitaltv.com/transmitters/NSW/12-Mt-Sugarloaf).
+      * Mt Sugarloaf transmitter info can be found [here](https://ozdigitaltv.com/transmitters/NSW/12-Mt-Sugarloaf).
       * The ABC website has a coverage map [here](http://www2b.abc.net.au/reception/frequencyfinder/asp/largemap.asp?transmissionid=3567&presdir=).
       * As does the SBS [website](http://www20.sbs.com.au/transmissions/download.php?file=9345newcastle_sbs38_dtv_pubmap.pdf).